 Sunflower State Showdown, Wichita, KS, September 10th to 11th, 2016

-He also proved that he’s a good little traveler, providing he doesn’t have to spend all that time in his carrier.
+He also proved that he’s a good little traveler, provided that he doesn’t have to spend all that time in his carrier.
 He loves riding in the car and exploring the hotel room, but he missed his dad.
 We also returned Riddler to his mom, who was attending the show.
 Claude was sad to see him go and so was I.

-It was the kittens first road trip and they did extremely well.
+It was the kittens’ first road trip and they did extremely well.
 Kubi and and Gidget had to stay in a travel playpen at the hotel–flipped over, since Kubi proved to be a quick study at escaping.
 He climbed up the side in an instant and tried to tumble over the top.

 Claude’s next show is not so far away, in Denver, which is only two hours away, a blessing.